ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

 ### scikit-learn `Pipeline`s

 Instead of manually applying multiple fitting and transformation steps, we can instead use a `Pipeline`.
-A `Pipeline` allows a list of transformations to be successively run, and a model can be trained as the last estimator.  `Pipeline`s are especially useful for reproducibe workflows, such as applying the same transformation to training and test sets or different subsets of a dataset during cross validation.
+A `Pipeline` allows a list of transformations to be successively run, and a model can also be trained as the last estimator.  `Pipeline`s are especially useful for reproducibe workflows, such as applying the same transformation to training and test sets or different subsets of a dataset during cross validation.

-Each step in the `Pipeline` consist of a two-item tuple.
+Each step in the `Pipeline` consists of a two-item tuple.
 The first element of the tuple is a string that labels the step, and the second element is an initialized estimator.
 The output of each previous step will be the input to the next step.

 ```python
 from sklearn.pipeline import Pipeline